Van-Goghbot/the-coderoom/docs/ik.rst

 Table slant
 ---------------------
-During testing we found that the bricks wouldn't knock over reliably on a flat surface due to the width of the brick.
+During testing, we found that the bricks wouldn't knock over reliably on a flat surface due to the width of the brick.
 To counteract this, we instead place the path on a slanted table, allowing the dominoes to be knocked over more easily.
 We use an adjusted value for z and an incline angle and for the roll so that we can account for the slant of the table.
-The necessary parameters are setup in ``lines 126-144 of right_placement.py``
+The necessary parameters are set up in ``lines 126-144 of right_placement.py``

 .. figure::  imgs/table_height.png
    :align:   center